Skip to Main Content

 Used car recalls are typically issued because of a problem or potential problem related to safety issues.
 While buying a used car can help you save money, it could cost more if a recall is in play.
 Unrepaired recalls could lead to a car fire or collision.
 Even if no one gets hurt, that could mean a jump in your car insurance rates.

-Car sellers are only required to make repairs on new cars.
-In most states, dealers aren’t required to repair used vehicles or notify buyers of recalls.
-They may not even be aware that there is a recall.
-You are responsible for researching the car’s history.
-Here’s how to find out if there’s a recall on a preowned car and what to do if there is.
+Dealerships are only required to make repairs on new cars — in most states, they aren’t required to repair used vehicles or notify buyers of recalls.
+They may not even be aware of active recalls.
+You are responsible for researching the car’s history, but fortunately, there are easy ways to check for an open recall.

 The NHTSA database provides information about vehicle safety recalls within the past 15 calendar years, including recalls issued by major automakers, motorcycle manufacturers and even some medium and heavy-duty truck makers.
+If the recall issue has already been repaired for the VIN you look up, that recall won’t show up.

 Car Guide Icon